edurant/edurant.github.io/advising/earlyEntry.md

 ## Scenario 1

-Early entry student is taking 14 credits of classes that meet UG requirements including 1 course that also meets an MSML requirement.
+*Preliminary answer; this scenario is under review as of 2023-04-04.* An early entry student is taking 14 credits of classes that meet UG requirements including 1 course that also meets an MSML requirement.
 The student is also taking a 4-credit class that meets an MSML requirement but not an UG requirement.
 In this case the tuition for the semester in AY24 is $23,193 (UG FT) + 4 × $750 (MSML class that doesn’t meet an UG requirement) = $26,193 less any FT UG scholarships, etc.

 ## Scenario 2

-Early entry student in final semester has only 11 required UG credits remaining, including an elective that can double-count for the MSML (under the 16-credit limit of graduate classes at UG tuition).
+*Preliminary answer; this scenario is under review as of 2023-04-04.* An early entry student in final semester has only 11 required UG credits remaining, including an elective that can double-count for the MSML (under the 16-credit limit of graduate classes at UG tuition).
 The student is also taking a 4-credit class that meets an MSML requirement but not an UG requirement.
 In this case the tuition for the semester in AY24 is 11 × $1,215 (UG PT) + 4 × $750 (MSML class that doesn’t meet an UG requirement) = $16,365 less any PT/prorated UG scholarships.

+## Scenario 3

+A student wants to take both the DS minor and the MSML.
+However, the minor would fulfil major elective requirements that the student prefers to reserve for the MSML for tuition, financial aid, or other reasons.
+A student *may* declare that they want their minor courses to be *additional* requirements and not fulfil their UG elective requirements.
+A student who wishes to do this should first check with their academic advisor and then the student or the advisor will follow-up with the registrar's office, who will inform financial aid if needed.